hharithaki/HAAHT/README.md

-# Back to the Future: Toward a Hybrid Architecture for Ad hoc Teamwork
+# Hybrid Architecture for Ad hoc Teamwork

 This repository contains the supplementary materials for the above paper (#7582), which presents an architecture for ad hoc teamwork that combines knowledge-based reasoning with data-driven learning.